Lovezekrom/npr-transcript-gaming-analysis/README.md

 “gaming.”
 The intended result was the most frequent words in 1999-2009 and the most frequent words from 2010-2019.
 The significance of the result was that it allowed for an easier comparison of the language surrounding gaming between the years.

+Written in using a Python notebook, making use of the Dask parallel programming library.